Install the Splunk RUM Android agent

 Application.onCreate()

-:Note: In case of integration onboarding, all places in the code visible in the following code blocks that are marked as placeholder must be replaced with a string value that is either generated (rumAccessToken
+:Note: In case of integration onboarding, replace all <placeholder> strings in the following code blocks with the value that is either generated (rumAccessToken

 ) or prefilled by the client in previous steps (appName